Royal Consort Anbin Yi: Biography

 There was an occasion in which the King and the Queen were giving gifts to their children.
 The King gave gifts only to the princesses as he was conscious of how the Queen would react without giving any present to the concubine's daughter.
-But the Queen, who was worried about excluding Lady Yi’s only daughter from her husband, personally called Princess Suknyeong with a gift.
+But the Queen, who was worried about excluding Lady Yi's only daughter from her husband, personally called Princess Suknyeong with a gift.

 There was a time when Lady Yi caused a great stir after calling her daughter, Princess Suknyeong, "you".
 At that time, it was customary for royal concubines to avoid using informal speech to the king's children, even if she was their biological mother since princes and princesses of blood were in higher rank than a royal concubine.
 When this became known, the King tried to punish the royal consort, but the Queen adamantly persuaded the King to let it pass.
 In this manner, it showed that the Queen truly cared for the royal consort and her subordinates.

 In 1661, Lady Yi became Royal Consort Suk-ui (rank junior 2; 숙의, 淑儀), and was then promoted to So-ui (rank senior 2; 소의, 昭儀).
-Her 13-year-old daughter married in 1662 to a son from the Bannam Park clan, and the couple eventually had a daughter in 1667.
+Her 13-year-old daughter married in 1662 to a son from the Bannam Park clan, and the couple eventually had a daughter, Park Hui-gyeong, in 1667.

-In 1666 or 1668, the royal consort’s daughter died; leaving her to outlive her 27 or 29 years.
+In 1666 or 1668, the royal consort's daughter died; leaving her to outlive her 27 or 29 years.

 Royal Consort So-ui was later promoted as Royal Consort Gwi-in (rank junior 1; 귀인, 貴人) in 1686.
 After that, Yi became Royal Noble Consort Ahn (rank senior 1; 안빈, 安嬪).

 In October 1698 (19th year reign of Sukjong of Joseon), the royal consort died at the age of 72 years old.

-Her tomb was located in Songreung-ri, Jingeon-eup, Namyangju-si, Gyeonggi-do.
+Her tomb was located in Songreung-ri, Jingeon-eup, Namyangju, Gyeonggi Province.
 Then, her tomb became historical site no. 366 on 25 October 1991.